guardian/members-data-api/README.md

 ## Loading initial dataset

+- Make sure that the outbound messages are pointing to your instance

+- Truncate your DB

 - Download a CSV report file from Salesforce containing the required fields.
 The header should be

 ```